abpframework/abp/docs/en/Migration-Guides/Abp-7_0.md

 This document is a guide for upgrading ABP v6.0 solutions to ABP v7.0.
 There is a change in this version that may affect your applications, please read it carefully and apply the necessary changes to your application.

-## Remove `FormTenantResolveContributor` from the `AbpTenantResolveOptions`.
+## `FormTenantResolveContributor` Removed from the `AbpTenantResolveOptions`

-If you need to get tenant info from `HTTP Request From`, please add a custom `TenantResolveContributor` to implement it.
+`FormTenantResolveContributor` has been removed from the `AbpTenantResolveOptions`.
+Thus, if you need to get tenant info from `HTTP Request From`, please add a custom `TenantResolveContributor` to implement it.

-## Remove `IHybridServiceScopeFactory`.
+## `IHybridServiceScopeFactory` Removed

-Please use `IServiceScopeFactory` to replace the `IHybridServiceScopeFactory`.
+`IHybridServiceScopeFactory` has been removed.
+Please use the `IServiceScopeFactory` instead.

 ## Hybrid JSON was removed.